Token-Cards

 Token Cards are cinematic fuel.

-They’re your hero’s “super meter”, your plot armor, your ultimate move.
+They’re your hero’s “super meter”, your plot armour, your ultimate move.

 Use them like your legend depends on it.